 What I now know is that ‘letting go’ means we have to sit in discomfort (fear) of not knowing until the courage and faith turns up. https://ezinearticles.com/?I-AM—What-Is,-Not-What-If&id=9797700

 I was going through a trying time and just wanted some sort of guidance when something wonderful happened.
 Doesn’t it always?
 A beautiful poem found its way into my hands and my heart.
 I read it a number of times.
 I loved it even though I didn’t really understand it, not on a logical level anyway.
 However there was a feeling that something was happening inside.
 Over the next few days I found myself repeating “She just let go” over and over again.
 Sometimes this was replaced with ‘I just let go’

-The next day I went to the New Life Church and received a powerful message from the pastor about Be Still and Know I am God.
+The next day quite spontaneously, I went to a Church and received a powerful message from the pastor about Be Still and Know I am God.
 Just Be was the ultimate message.

 The following day, I awoke to some negative thoughts and doubts about the decisions I had recently made.
 I questioned what I was doing with my life.
 I knew what I wanted.
 I thought I was following my path and had done some good work, but it just didn’t seem to be taking shape.
 All I could see was what was wrong in my life and what could go wrong.
 When I couldn’t see a clear path forward to meet with my new life, I began to think about going back and doing what I thought I had left behind.
 The thought of that made me feel sick.
 What the?
 In that moment, it happened!
 I didn’t do anything.
 As I remained still and stayed with those feelings something quickly changed.